 - Mixing up an old heap block pointer that has been freed with a new, freshly allocated heap block pointer.
 Because the freed delay list will delay the actual reuse of a freed heap block, the behavior of your application might change and you might be able to detect the presence of this kind of problem. - Writes to already freed heap blocks.
-If a heap block is in the freed delay list, it will get specific content, different from when it is actually freed, and a heap integrity check can find those erroneous write accesses to the heap block. - size\t \\iar\free\delayed\free\size(size\t count);

-Use this function to make sure that at most count elements are present in the freed delay list.
+If a heap block is in the freed delay list, it will get specific content, different from when it is actually freed, and a heap integrity check can find those erroneous write accesses to the heap block. - size\t \\iar\free\delayed\free\size(size\t count); Use this function to make sure that at most count elements are present in the freed delay list.
 Superfluous elements are freed (the oldest ones change first).
 It has no effect on the maximum size of the list; it only changes the current number of elements.
 Calling this function has no effect if count is larger than the current size of the list.
 The function returns the number of freed elements.

-How it works The checked heap will replace the normal heap for the whole application.
+The checked heap will replace the normal heap for the whole application.

 The freed delay list is a queuing mechanism for free calls.
 When calling free, or an equivalent memory operation that returns memory to the heap, the recently freed pointer is queued to be freed instead of actually being freed.
 If the maximum size of the delay list is exceeded, the oldest elements above the maximum size in the freed delay list are actually freed.

 All errors that the checked heap reports, mention a heap block that is somehow corrupt.
 The checked heap cannot inform about who corrupted the heap block or when it was corrupted.
+You can use calls to the \\iar\debug\check\heap\integrity function to verify the integrity during application execution and narrow down the list of potential candidates.

+'''

+...

+iar_debug_check_heap_integrity(); / Pre-check /

+my_function(..., ...);

+iar_debug_check_heap_integrity(); / Post-check /

+...

+'''

-You can use calls to theiar_debug_check_heap_integrity function to verify the integrity during application execution and narrow down the list of potential candidates.
-For example: iar_debug_check_heap_integrity(); / Pre-check / my_function(,,);iar_debug_check_heap_integrity(); / Post-check / If the post-check reports problems that the pre-check does not, it is probable that my_function corrupted the heap.
-The checked heap consumes resources: • The checked heap requires more ROM space than the normal heap implementation • All heap operations require more time in the checked heap • Each heap block in the checked heap contains additional space for bookkeeping, which results in increased RAM usage for your application.
-See The checked heap provided by the library, page 309.
-Example Follow the procedure described in Getting started using C-RUN runtime error checking , page 311, but use the Checked heap option.
-This is an example of source code that will be identified during runtime: Voia cneck(Voia) { char p = malloc(10);
+If the post-check reports problems that the pre-check does not, it is probable that my\function corrupted the heap.

+The checked heap consumes resources:

+- The checked heap requires more ROM space than the normal heap implementation - All heap operations require more time in the checked heap - Each heap block in the checked heap contains additional space for bookkeeping, which results in increased RAM usage for your application.

+See The checked heap provided by the library, page 333.

+Follow the procedure described in Getting started using C-RUN runtime error checking, page 335, but use the Checked heap option.

+This is an example of source code that will be identified during runtime:

+'''

+void cneck(void)

+{

+char p = malloc(10);

+p[11] = 1;

+iar_check_heap_integrity();

+}

+'''